-The Liu Institute is pleased to announce a new graduate course featuring Joseph Stiglitz, Nobel laureate in economics.
+The Liu Institute for Global Issues is pleased to announce a graduate course on global inequality featuring Joseph Stiglitz, Nobel laureate in economics.
 Dr. Stiglitz is a professor at Columbia University, former senior vice president and chief economist of the World Bank and author of several books, the most recent being the best seller, The Great Divide: Unequal Societies and What We Can Do About Them (2015).
 The course features guest lectures by Professor Joseph Stiglitz and other preeminent scholars and leaders from diverse fields.

 GPP 591: Global Inequality and the Work of Joseph Stiglitz